CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Reasoning for Proving Protocol Queries

-While the $\mst{\_}$ sets, defining subterm relations, are computable, it is not \textit{a priori} known over which terms $\mst{\_}$ should be applied.
-However, we may compute (tight) estimates about terms that may be involved in subterm reasoning, allowing us to predict/prioritize the application of subterm analysis, as follows.
+While the $\mmst\left( \_ \right)$ sets, defining subterm relations, are computable, it is not known \textit{a priori} over which terms $\mmst\left( \_ \right)$ should be applied.
+Hence, the axiomatization discussed in \autoref{sec:subterm}.
+Nevertheless, we may compute estimates about terms that may be involved in subterm reasoning, allowing us to predict/prioritize the application of subterm analysis, as follows.